The New PSC Register : Your obligations at a glance

 For most companies, the PSC Register will need to record those individuals or UK registered limited companies (termed “Relevant Legal Entities” (RLE) in the legislation) who own more than 25% of the shares or voting rights.

-However, the requirements of the statute are broad, and companies will also need to record those who have significant influence or control of the company in other ways (see our more detailed guidance note here).
+However, the requirements of the statute are broad, and companies will also need to record those who have significant influence or control of the company in other ways.

 When does the information have to go to Companies House?

 The information on the PSC Register needs to be filed with Companies House from 30 June 2016.

 What steps do I need to take now?

 Directors and company secretaries need to familiarise themselves with the requirements for the Register and start getting together the required information.
 Start writing to shareholders, checking Articles of Association and any Shareholders Agreements in place for any provisions relating to voting control and thinking about who else other than the main shareholders may have effective control over the company (shadow directors etc).
 Details of individual owners need to be confirmed with them before they can be entered on the Register so action needs to be taken.

 Anyone who thinks they themselves are a PSC needs to contact the company and give their details.

 If you would like more information or help with compiling a PSC Register, please contact Paul Lester.